 Click OK

-, 2013 and do not appear in the Indicator column
+A deadline of April 23, 2013 has been assigned to the “Scope Complete” task below.
+The deadline is represented by the green arrow on the Gantt Chart and does not appear in the Indicator column.

-beyond,the warning that will appear in the Indicator column ifmoved

-A deadline of April 20 has been assigned to task 9.
-The deadline is represented by the green arrow on the Gantt chart.
-Deadlines do not have icons in the indicator column and are a target.
-In the tracking and performance of the schedule, tasks will move forward in time.
-As a project manager you should guard against the milestone or finish of a task crossing the deadline arrow.
-Below is an example of what happens when a deadline is exceeded.
+During project execution and tracking of the schedule, tasks will move forward in time.
+If a task with a deadline moves beyond the deadline arrow, the task will be considered late.
+Below is an example of the warning that will appear in the Indicator column if a deadline is not met.
+Notice the red diamond in the indicator column explaining that the task date has exceeded the deadline date.

+Another indicator to watch would be the Total Slack column.
+A negative value indicates that tasks are late and have missed or exceeded the deadline.
+The negative value indicates how many days the deadline was missed by.
+It is also an indicator of the amount of recovery time required to get the project back on track.

-In task 6, the deadline was exceeded and a red diamond appears as a warning that the deadline has been exceeded.
-Note the green arrow in the middle of the Gantt bar for task 6.
-In task 9 you will see the warning message the system will return when a deadline is exceeded.
-Also note the value of the Total Slack column.
-The negative value indicates that you have exceeded your goal by 1 day. value byrecovery requiredthe project Unlike constraints, deadlines are not part of the schedule calculation but are more of a visual indicator giving you flags when deadline targets are missed.
+Unlike constraints, deadlines are not part of the schedule calculation but are more of a visual indicator giving you flags when deadline targets are missed.

-NOTE: Deadlines can be used while scheduling in either manual or automatic scheduling mode.
+NOTE: Deadlines can be used in both manual or automatic scheduling mode.

 Best Practices:

-Use constraints as little as possible substituting deadlines wherever possible.
+Substitute deadlines for constraints when possible.

-Place deadlines on milestones instead of tasks to help manage short term goals.
+Place deadlines on milestones to help manage short term goals.
+As long as the deadlines stay on the left side of the milestones, you are doing well.

 When presenting high-level management reports, it is easy to see how the milestone is positioned in relationship to the deadline.
 It will be easy to measure how the plan is comparing to short-term goals.

 If a deadline date has been exceeded, check the Total Slack column to see how much time needs to be made up to get back on schedule.

+The default formatting for a deadline is a framed green arrow which is hard to see.
+Change for formatting to a solid green arrow for better visability.
+Changes to Gantt Charts are unique to a Gantt Chart.
+Changing the formatting on one chart will not affect other Gantt Charts.

+To change the formatting for the deadline indicator on a Gantt Chart:

+Right click on the Gantt Chart area

+Select the Bar Styles option

+Scroll down in the top section until the Deadline line (it is the last line) – click on Deadline

+In the bottom section on the left select the pull down arrow for type

+Select Solid

+Click OK to close the box

 Using the Task Inspector

-Task Inspector is new to Project 2010 and also replaces Task Drivers in Project 2007.
+Task Inspector is new to Project 2010 and replaces Task Drivers in Project 2007.
 The purpose of Task Inspector is to analyze and assist in resolving scheduling issues.

-Manual scheduling is very susceptible to scheduling errors.
+Manual scheduling is very susceptible to scheduling errors because of its free form abilities.
 The errors shown below were a result of scheduling in Manual Scheduling mode.
-The information in the Task Inspector will change based on the data in a task and the scheduling mode of the task.
+Task Inspector is also very effective in resolving scheduling issues for automatically scheduled tasks.
+The information in the Task Inspector will change based on the data in a task it is inspecting and the scheduling mode of the task.

-What are the visual indicators of a scheduling issue?
+Tasks should be inspected if there are scheduling issues or if more information is needed regarding scheduling influences for a task.
+Below is a list of some of the indicators to watch out for concerning scheduling issues.
+Some of these concerns were mentioned in the last course module.

 Red squiggles beneath a date in the Start or Finish fields

 Dots around Gantt bars